cbrocas/newblog/content/posts/2025-12-01-ACME-a-brief-history-of-one-of-the-protocols-which-changed-the-Internet-security.md

 > *"This is what we foresaw, or at least hoped for.
 The initial client development often had conversations like, ‘oh, if someone wants that, then they’ll write their own client.’
 It was a key part of why the REST API needed to be an IETF standard, and was part of the argument at the IETF BoF that resulted in the formation of the ACME Working Group in Q3 2015" -- **J.C.
 Jones***

-Let’s Encrypt has always provided constant support to developers by responding in its forum or on its GitHub issue tracker, and all this work has truly paid off.
-[An interesting post](https://letsencrypt.org/2025/10/07/ten-yrs-community-forum) has been recently written about this topic on Let's Encrypt blog.
+Let’s Encrypt has also always provided constant support to developers by responding in its forum or on its GitHub issue tracker, and all this work has truly paid off.
+[An interesting post](https://letsencrypt.org/2025/10/07/ten-yrs-community-forum) has been recently written about support on the Let's Encrypt blog.

 ### Standardization for what benefits?